MobiVM/robovm/README.md

  2. Put the IDEA plugin in `plugins/idea/target`
  3. Put the Eclipse plugin in `plugins/eclipse/update-site/target/site`

+## Communicating
+You can find us at our IRC channel #nullvm at irc.freenode.net.

 ## License
 See the LICENSE files in the various sub directories.
 Generally, RoboVM is GPL2, with the runtime code being Apache 2 for distribution on iOS.